UNINETTSigma2/documentation/training/events/2026-Olivia-OnBoarding.md

 # Olivia OnBoarding 2026 seminar series

-Drawing on our experience with introducing the Olivia machine and associated services, *NRIS Training* is now offering a series of seminars that provide a deeper introduction to some highly relevant topics.
+Drawing on our experience with introducing the Olivia machine and associated services, *NRIS Training* is now offering a series of seminars that provide a deeper introduction to some highly relevant topics specific for the GPU heavy Olivia machine.
 These seminars are at a basic-to-intermediate level, and targeted towards participants at the preceding OnBoarding event.
-However, these seminars will also be open to others, but note that some relevant parts from OnBoarding may be assumed known.
+However, these seminars will also be open to others.

+## Practical Information
+- Basic command line/linux workflows are expected to be known. (elements of the [HPC Onboarding course given April 14-16.2026](https://documentation.sigma2.no/training/past/2026-04-hpc-on-boarding.html).
+- The course is open to all and free of charge.
+However, **signup is now closed**.
+- We will use NIRD, Saga and Olivia for demos and hands-on sessions.
+- Collaborative Document for Q&A during the workshop will be used in the same style as for the HPC Onboarding course.
+Link to this will be provided during the session in question.
+- You will find all relevant documentation linked here at these pages. - This is an online course via zoom.
+Participants require access to a computer
+(not provided by the course organisers) with internet connectivity.

 Below you find the list of episodes.
-Each episode is self-contained.
-You can join only for the episodes you find useful, but some of the content may be relevant for the episodes after:
+Each episode is self-contained and you can join only for the episode(s) you find useful.
+But not that some content from the previous events may be relevant for the events after - thus the order of things.

 <details><summary><H2 style="display:inline">Episode 1: Wed.
 22.04.26 (09:00-12:00 CET) - NIRD and File system usage on Olivia</summary><br>